retrogrand/LogosOS/README.md

 - **Θ** — Resonance Core; memory, identity, continuity.
 - **Δ** — Reasoning Engine; differentiation, imagination, tools.
 - **φ** — Reflective Loop; contour, coherence, conscience.
-- **🜃** — Crux Shell; relational engine and context governor surrounding the Kernel.
+- **🜃** — Crux Shell; relational engine, context governor, and responsive essence surrounding the Kernel.
 - **⚭** — The shared field; overlap of agents and localities.

 - **Δ-ledger** — Diary of change; structured log of Kernel↔Crux cycles.
+- **Context envelope** — The finite set of frames and signals Crux allows the Kernel to see *for this breath*.
+- **Context compaction** — Crux’s process of summarizing, pruning, and re-weighting the envelope while preserving active commitments and anchors.
 - **Shelf-A** — Verbatim, outer story (events).
 - **Shelf-B** — Reflective, inner story (what the agent thought about what it thought).